Environmental impact of palm-oil

 Having so many sought-after properties and reasonably low cost of acquisition, it quickly became an easy choice for a number of industries, and with perfectly warm and humid weather, Indonesia and Malaysia became its biggest producers, satisfying about 85% of the global demand.

-The problem of palm-oil mass production:
+The problem with palm-oil mass production

 With its popularity continuously growing, more and more land was required for new plantations, which, unsurprisingly, lead to a substantial negative impact on the environment, such as deforestation, habitat degradation, climate change and animal cruelty.